casey/just/README.md

   [available for most popular shells](#shell-completion-scripts).

 - Recipes can be written in
-  [arbitrary languages](#shebang-recipes), like Python or NodeJS.
+  [arbitrary languages](#shebang-recipes), like Python or Node.js.

 - `just` can be invoked from any subdirectory, not just the directory that contains the `justfile`.

 - And [much more](https://just.systems/man/en/)!

-If you need help with `just` please feel free to open an issue or ping me on [Discord](https://discord.gg/ezYScXR).
+If you need help with `just`, please feel free to open an issue or ping me on [Discord](https://discord.gg/ezYScXR).
 Feature requests and bug reports are always welcome!